 How to overcome an employment gap in your work history?

-There are two basic criteria you need to consider when thinking about the seriousness of an employment gap on your resume: their duration and how recent they were.
+Generally speaking, there are two basic criteria you need to consider when thinking about the seriousness of an employment gap on your resume: its duration and how recent it is.

 - Short gaps don’t matter.
 Work gaps don’t generally become red flags unless they lasted for more than six months.